-- In Costa Rica, police are legally allowed to stop any car and ask for papers.
+- In Costa Rica, police can legally stop any car and ask for papers.

-#44 Every hotel, hostel or guest house will have free Wifi, however, other places may not.
-Don’t expect to have wifi on tourist attractions.
+#44 Every hotel, hostel, or guesthouse will have free Wifi; however, other places may not.
+Don’t expect to have wifi at tourist attractions.
 If you need to have constant access to the

-We bought a Movistar card and we were very pleased with it.
-We had internet basically everywhere and it was a good value for money.
-Plus, with Movistar (not sure about the other companies) you get free data roaming in other Central America countries!
+We bought a Movistar card, and we were delighted with it.
+We had internet basically everywhere, and it was a good value for money.
+Plus, with Movistar, you get free data roaming in other Central American countries!
 We have never used other companies, but it’s possible (and probable) that they have similar pricing.

-- waterproof phone cover – In Costa Rica, you are always close to water, either you are on the beach, or hiking in a cloud forest, additional protection to your phone is a good idea.
+- Waterproof phone cover – In Costa Rica, you are always close to water, whether you are on the beach or hiking in a cloud forest, additional protection to your phone is a good idea.

-- A Good Power bank – While traveling you may end up without access to electricity for long periods of time, so a power bank will help you make sure you always have your phone and camera charged.
+- A Good Power bank – While traveling, you may end up without electricity for long periods, so a power bank will help you ensure you always have your phone and camera charged.

-- Lightweight Rain Jacket – In Costa Rica, rain is always a possibility, even during dry season.
-If you are planning to go to a cloud forest then this is completely mandatory!
+- Lightweight Rain Jacket – Rain is always possible in Costa Rica, even during the dry season.
+If you plan to go to a cloud forest, this is totally mandatory!
 Female Lightweight Rain Jacket

-- Bug repellent – As you would expect in any tropical country with diverse wildlife, bugs are everywhere.
+- Bug repellent – As expected in any tropical country with diverse wildlife, bugs are everywhere.
 They are also the most dangerous thing you’ll encounter.
 Don’t go without a repellent.

-- Neck pillow – This will be useful not only during your trip to Costa Rica but also during the long bus trips within the country.
-Check our full neck pillows buying guides here.
+- Neck pillow – This will be useful during your trip to Costa Rica and during long bus trips within the country.
+Check our neck pillows buying guides here.

 - Go Pro – It’s highly probable that you’ll visit beautiful places and do adventure activities.
 A Go Pro is easily the best way to save those moments forever.

-- Snorkeling gear – Costa Rica has some serious snorkeling spots and sometimes they are just off the beach.
-If you take your gear you won’t need to rent every time you want to snorkel.
+- Snorkeling gear – Costa Rica has some serious snorkeling spots, and sometimes they are just off the beach.
+If you take your gear, you won’t need to rent it every time you want to snorkel.

-When leaving Costa Rica you have to pay a departure fee of 29 USD.
-Well, at least that what every site on internet says… We were never asked for this.
+When leaving Costa Rica, you must pay a departure fee of 29 USD.
+Well, at least that is what every site on the internet says… We were never asked for this.
 It’s weird, but that’s what happened to us.

-#50 One of our favorite things to do in a country is buying souvenirs and gifts for our loved ones back home.
-Costa Rica has a few fine options of things that are easy to pack, local and cool to bring back:
+#50 One of our favorite things to do in a country is buy souvenirs and gifts for our loved ones back home.
+Costa Rica has a few fine options of things that are easy to pack, local, and cool to bring back:

 Our Recommended Costa Rica Travel Guide Books

-Lonely Planet Central America (Travel Guide) is a great alternative if you planning to travel to other Central America countries.
-And if you do, you should have a look at these Panama travel tips.
+Lonely Planet Central America (Travel Guide) is an excellent alternative if you are planning to travel to other Central American countries.
+And if you do, you should look at these Panama travel tips.